Skip to content

 The second miracle leading to the canonization of John Paul II concerned a 50-year-old woman from Santiago, Costa Rica, Floribeth Mora Diaz.

-Diaz suffered a brain aneurysm in April 2011 and—after a series of tests in a hospital, including a brain scan, and a three-hour operation—the doctors told her that her condition was inoperable and terminal and that she would have only one month to live.
+Diaz suffered a brain aneurysm in April 2011, after a series of tests in a hospital, including a brain scan and a three-hour operation—the doctors told her that her condition was inoperable and terminal and that she would have only one month to live.

-As a wife and mother of four children, she had a strong desire to live and began praying to Pope John Paul II for his intercession.
+As a wife and mother of four children, she strongly desired to live and began praying to Pope John Paul II for his intercession.

-Coincidentally, the beatification of Pope John Paul II was scheduled to take place on May 1, 2011, and Floribeth decided to watch the events on T.V.
+Coincidentally, Pope John Paul II's beatification was scheduled for May 1, 2011, and Floribeth decided to watch the events on TV.

-After watching the beatification she went to sleep, but was awakened by John Paul saying, “Get Up!
+After watching the beatification, she went to sleep but was awakened by John Paul's words, “Get Up!
 Don’t be afraid!”

 Floribeth subsequently underwent several medical tests—including new brain scans—which left her neurologist and other doctors wholly stupefied.